 Make a Cloak

 Or if you already own a cloak (ha! nerd) use that.
 This is the second piece of your new permanent outfit.
 How many people on GOT wear cloaks?
-You’re right, some of them, but most of the cool people do–except Arya, but you don’t get to be her.
+You’re right, some of them, but most of the cool people do–except Arya, but you don’t get to be her because I already picked her.
 If you don’t have a ream of homespun wool and a lifetime of experience, then a blanket may have to serve as your new noble vestments.
 Craft your cloak out of whatever material is available, put it on, then get on the roof.
 It doesn’t matter if you live in an apartment complex or a tudor mansion, stand on your roof, look upon your land, scowl while the winds of winter tousle the duvet your mother bought you draped over your inadequate shoulders.

 Make a Sigil